olaaumari/olaaumari/README.md

-# Hi 👋, I'm Oussama Laaumari
+# Hi 👋, I'm Oussama
 ### A Passionate Machine Learning / Data Engineer Ready for Immediate Engagement : Specializing in Time Series Analysis for the Energy and Transportation Sectors